 If you require first aid on the College site, please contact the Lodge on 01865 274770 who will locate the nearest first aider.

 Please inform the Lodge if you are taken seriously ill and unable to leave your room.

 NHS 111 is a 24-hour telephone healthcare helpline.
 It aims to provide information and advice about health, illness and health services, and to enable patients to make decisions about their healthcare and that of their families.
 If you have non-emergency health queries, you can call 111 (free from both landlines and mobile phones) and speak to an adviser.

-This is located at the John Radcliffe Hospital and caters for acute emergencies such as broken limbs, sudden breathlessness, etc. Do not be surprised if you are expected to wait before you get medical attention – in busy periods this may be a number of hours.
+This is located at the John Radcliffe Hospital and caters for acute emergencies such as broken limbs, sudden breathlessness, etc. Do not be surprised if you are expected to wait before you get medical attention – in busy periods or for less urgent problems this may be a number of hours.

 Please note that NHS dental care is subsidised but not free - patients pay part of the cost of treatment.
 A check-up currently (2015) costs £18.80.